enr/please/README.markdown

 Tasks to know:

     ./gradlew installApp      # will create please app in ./modules/cli/target/install/please/

     ./gradlew distZip          # will create the distribution zip in ./modules/cli/target/distributions/

     ./gradlew uat              # will build a local install and run user acceptance tests

 To create Eclipse IDE files allowing you to import as "Existing Projects in Workspace" from directory modules/:

     ./gradlew eclipse

+To add license headers to new files:

+    ./gradlew license

 Special dirs for distribution:

 * `modules/clisrc/main/dist` will be copied in `$PLEASE_HOME`

 Extending Please